lathertonj/reality-by-example/README.md

 ## Running the Project

-The tool can be run / compiled from the [CombinedUI](Assets/Scenes/CombinedUI.unity) scene.
+The tool can be run / compiled from the [CombinedUI](Assets/Scenes/CombinedUI.unity) Unity scene.
 Use the VR controller to summon a palette of the tools at your disposal.

 Since the entire world is learned from examples, you only need to save the examples themselves in order to load the world later.
 The